The 'job' of being a child includes a lot of playing, learning, and socializing!

 1:1 Treatment: Following an evaluation, on-going, skilled occupational therapy intervention may be recommended.
 Our therapists with feedback from families and caregivers will develop a treatment plan with goals and strategies.
 Treatment sessions will be completed targeting these goals.

-Please connect with us for up to date rates for service.
+Please connect with us for up to date rates.